We invent, pilot and help deploy tools and programmes that help organisations become better places to work.

 - problem solving

-In what spare time I have between work and raising my three young children I am a committed Chair of Governors at a local, rural Primary Federation of 2 schools and I am a developing ceramic artist.
+In what spare time I have between work and raising my three young children I make ceramic art, and am a committed Chair of Governors at a local, rural Primary Federation of 2 schools.
+I have also recently been appointed as a National Leader in School Governance, something I am very proud of.